Alfresco/alfresco-ng2-components/docs/tutorials/using-conponents.md

 	  >
 	</adf-login>

 When reviewing the documentation you can see that the `<adf-login/>` component has a lot of different properties.
 As an example we will toggle `showRememberMe` and `showLoginActions` (all set to `true` by default).
-If not already specified, add both the properties both with the false value, suing the syntax described below in the example.
+If not already specified, add both the properties both with the false value, using the syntax described below in the example.
 If the properties are defined in the HTML template, toggle the value according to what you see in the source code (set them to `true` if they have the `false` value and viceversa).

 	<adf-login
 	  copyrightText="&#169; 2017 - 2018 Alfresco Software, Inc. All rights reserved."